Last modified: 2004-06-19 by

 The castle of Barnick is a rare example of fortress built in a plain.
 It was probably built on the remains of a Carolingian villa.
 The castle belonged to the family of Autel from 1371 to the XVIth century.
 It was partially burned in 1983.

-The town of Arlon was burned in 1424, 1563, 1569, 1660.
-It was looted by the troops of Duke d'Orléans (1542) and of Duke de Guise (1558, the Counts' castle being destroyed), the Dutch (1604), the Croats (1636), and again the French (1681).The French left Arlon in 1697 and the town was rebuilt.
-The St. Donat church is known for its frescos, probably painted by Johan Georg Weiser around 1740.
+The city of Arlon was burned in 1424, 1563, 1569, 1660.
+It was trashed by the troops of the duke of Orléans (1542) and of the duke de Guise (1558, the counts' castle being destroyed), the Dutch (1604), the Croats (1636), and again the French (1681).The French left Arlon in 1697 and the city was rebuilt.
+The St. Donat's church is known for its frescos probably painted by Johan Georg Weiser around 1740.
 The church keeps a fragment of the saint's hip as a venerated relic.
-Donat was a Roman soldier who preserved Emperor Marcus Aurelius (161-180) from lightning.
+Donat was a Roman soldier who preserved emperor Marcus Aurelius (161-180) from lightning.
 He is invoked to protect persons and goods against thunderstorms and lightning.

 Ivan Sache, 24 December 2003